MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 ### Step2: Choosing the Base Entity
 Upon choosing one of the options, you can expect to reach the **Measure Creation Panel**.

-**Panel you can expect to see upon selecting the *Profile Attribute* option**:
+**Panel you can expect to see upon selecting the *Business Measure* option**:

 // 3

 **Name** (mandatory): Upon completing the configuration of your measure, it will show up in the Measures screen as a saved measure that you can edit.
 Within the measures screen, your saved measure will carry the name you define under the **Name** field in this panel.
 **Display Name** (optional): As mentioned earlier, your measure will also be added as an attribute or be saved a new entity.
 In both cases, the measure will carry the name you define under the **Display Name** field in this panel.
 **Starting Entity** (mandatory): Here you should choose the entity on the basis of which you wish to construct your measure.
-If you wish to include in your measure fields from multiple entities, choose at this point one of those entities.
+If you wish to include in your measure fields from multiple entities, choose at this point any of these entities.

-**Panel you can expect to see upon selecting the *Profile Measure* option**:
+**Panel you can expect to see upon selecting the *Profile Measure* and *Profile Attribute* options**:

 // 4

-**Panel you can expect to see upon selecting the *Business Measure* option**:

-// 5
+This panel is the same panel we explored under the previous options except for one difference: **The Customer Profile entity will automatically be selected as your starting entitiy**.
+Morvoer, this default selection can't be changed.

 ### Calculating a Variable